cbitter78/What-I-am-Learning/books/dare_to_lead.md

 This is a dence book!
 I had to take it a bit at a time.
 So much content on every page.
 I will have to re-read it a few times.

+## Other Content

+### Empathy vs Sympathy

+This [Video short on Empathy vs Sympathy](https://brenebrown.com/videos/rsa-short-empathy/) is about 3 minutes and really helped me understand how to navagate Empathy.
+Also review the Empathy skills and Empathy misses covered in the book in the Empathy section on page 136.

 ## Quotes

 > - "The courage to be vulnerable is not about winning or losing, it’s about the courage to show up when you can’t predict or control the outcome."